ddlindeque/Nova/electronics/1.0-clock & power/README.md

 | 1      | 0     | Q2' | Q2 | Invert SR2 | 1  | 1   | Hold
 | 1      | 1     | 0   | Q2 | Invert SR2 | 1  | 1   | Hold

+Note that for Button = 1, and RESET = 1, Q2 must be 1, else we have S1=0 and R1=0, which gives an undefined outcome.

 #### State transitions

 <img src="resources/toggle_states.png" width="600" height="480" />